 Similar to certain data entry jobs, a transcriptionist listens to recorded audio files and types them out into a text format.
 This profession requires the individual to be accurate, discrete, and able to work quickly and efficiently on deadline, while also having a keen sense of hearing.

-It should come as no surprise that these specialists in documentation need to be fast typers, with many positions necessitating the person be able to type at least 50 words per minute.
+It should come as no surprise that these documentation specialists need to be fast typers, with many positions necessitating the person be able to type at least 50 words per minute.
 In fact, professional transcriptionists usually take two to three hours to transcribe one hour of audio.

 Being a transcriber requires patience and serious training.
 However, these jobs are very flexible in nature, which should be a positive for someone with depression, as you can find remote work that allows you to craft your own schedule.
 On top of that, you might transcribe recordings of legal, medical, or other topics — and they might even be interesting to listen to!
 If you don't feel your typing ability is up to par, don't fret, as it's one of the easier things to develop.